On the families of polynomials forming a part of the Askey--Wilson scheme and their probabilistic applications: Askey-Wilson scheme compactly supported on . Probabilistic interpretation

 and consequently that

-where $\left[ n\right] _{q}!\allowbreak =\allowbreak (q)_{n}/(1-q)^{n}.$ This is a very important formula called Poisson-Mehler formula.
-There exist many alternative proofs of it mentioned, e.g. in \cite{SzabP-M}.
+where $\left[ n\right] _{q}!\allowbreak=\allowbreak(q)_{n}/(1-q)^{n}$.
+This is a very important formula called Poisson-Mehler formula.
+There exist many alternative proofs of it mentioned, e.g., in \cite{SzabP-M}.

-One has to mention the following result showing that polynomials $P_{n}$ have somehow specific properties that are not simply reflected by the properties of polynomials $Q_{n}.$ Namely, in \cite{Szab6} there has been proved the following Lemma:
+One has to mention the following result showing that polynomials $P_{n}$ have somehow specific properties that are not simply reflected by the properties of polynomials $Q_{n}$.
+Namely, the following Lemma was proved in \cite{Szab6}.